-Los Angeles Pregnancy Leave Attorney
+Los Angeles Pregnancy Discrimination Attorney

 The birth of a child is an exciting and often stressful time for parents, and working employees may fret at the thought of balancing a career with caring for a newborn.
-There are several laws in place that not only protect American parents’ rights to work, but also prevent them from facing any negative actions for becoming pregnant or taking time off to care for a newborn.
+There are several laws in place that not only protect American parents’ rights to work but also prevent them from facing any negative actions for becoming pregnant or taking time off to care for a newborn.

 Expectant parents have plenty to worry about without having to handle employers who treat them unfairly or unlawfully.
 It is important to know the laws surrounding employee pregnancies, pregnancy leave, and discrimination against pregnant employees so you can protect yourself in case an employer breaks these laws.
 Read through the following information about California residents’ rights concerning pregnancy leave, and reach out to a qualified Los Angeles pregnancy leave attorney if you think your rights have been violated.